yousuk3/dotfiles/README.md

 ## Overview

-This repository contains scripts to set macOS.
+This repository contains scripts to set macOS Sonoma.

 ## Install